 BrianMac - Coach & Web Master

-2003 to date: British Athletics Coach Tutor & Assessor delivering coaching courses and conducting coach assessments.
+2003 to 2018: British Athletics Coach Tutor & Assessor delivering coaching courses and conducting coach assessments.

 2002 to 2016: Coaching sprint, middle distance and combined event athletes at the Chelmsford Athletic Club (CAC).
-Coaching male and female athletes aged from 15 to 30+ years of age.
-Click here to follow the progress of Brian's Athletes.
+Coaching male and female athletes aged 15 to 30+ years of age.

-2009 to date: Member of the 400 metres British Athletics National Coach Development Programme (NCDP).
+2009 to 2016: Member of the 400 metres British Athletics National Coach Development Programme (NCDP).

-1996 to date: Designed, developed and maintains the "Sports Coach" website that provides training and coaching advice world wide for athletes, coaches and students studying sport related qualifications.
-"Sports Coach" is recommended for GCSE and "A" level PE students by Edexcel and for PE Teachers by the TeacherNet website.
+1996 to date: Designed, developed and maintained the "Sports Coach" website that provides training and coaching advice worldwide for athletes, coaches and students studying sport-related qualifications.
+"Sports Coach" is recommended for GCSE and "A" level PE students by Edexcel and PE Teachers by the TeacherNet website.

-Read the Sports Coach Biography page to find out why and how the website started and how it developed into the popular site of over a thousand pages that it is today.
+Read the Sports Coach Biography page to discover why and how the website started and how it developed into the popular site of over a thousand pages today.